Anna-LeeMcLean/home-service-robot/README.md

  `./test_navigation.sh`

  After setting some 2D nav goals using the RVIZ gui, you will see the pose array which represents the robot's estimated pose converge towards the robot.
+You may need to make the test_navigation.sh file executable using:

+ `chmod +x test_navigation.sh`

  ---
  The robot is also able to navigate towards goals which are given through a script.
 This is done using the ROS navigation stack which creates a path for your robot